bgd-labs/aave-proposals-v3/src/20240723_AaveV3Ethereum_TokenLogicKarpatkeyServiceProviderPartnershipPhase2/TokenLogicKarpatkeyServiceProviderPartnershipPhase2.md

 To facilitate streamlining routine operational tasks, the [Finance Steward](https://governance.aave.com/t/arfc-aave-finance-steward/17570) role, which has been already introduced to the Aave community, will be developed.
 Given the ability to create allowances, streams, perform transfers, assets bridging, and swaps within pre-approved guidelines and without AIPs, we expect the governance overhead around treasury management to decrease significantly.

-The GHO Finance Steward’s capacity to perform swaps will also be improved by the implementation of the [Aave Swap](https://governance.aave.com/t/arfc-aave-swap-upgrade/15311) contract.
-With this tool, the DAO will be able to acquire assets in a timely and targeted manner, and to support GHO’s peg during turbulent market conditions with the ability to create limit orders.
+The GHO Finance Steward's capacity to perform swaps will also be improved by the implementation of the [Aave Swap](https://governance.aave.com/t/arfc-aave-swap-upgrade/15311) contract.
+With this tool, the DAO will be able to acquire assets in a timely and targeted manner, and to support GHO's peg during turbulent market conditions with the ability to create limit orders.

 **Financial Security**

-A key objective is to define the DAO’s annual budget and secure sufficient funds to ensure DAO operations under stressfull market conditions.
-As the DAO’s revenues have exceeded the burn-rate and currently holds more assets (about $145M at [end of June](https://reports.karpatkey.com/?dao=9&month=6&year=2024&currency=USD)) than planned expenses, this proposal will target to cover a [six months’ runway](https://aave.tokenlogic.xyz/runway) matching holdings with expense tokens or token class as deemed appropriate for capital efficiency.
+A key objective is to define the DAO's annual budget and secure sufficient funds to ensure DAO operations under stressfull market conditions.
+As the DAO's revenues have exceeded the burn-rate and currently holds more assets (about $145M at [end of June](https://reports.karpatkey.com/?dao=9&month=6&year=2024&currency=USD)) than planned expenses, this proposal will target to cover a [six months' runway](https://aave.tokenlogic.xyz/runway) matching holdings with expense tokens or token class as deemed appropriate for capital efficiency.
 This approach guarantees financial stability and operational continuity for Aave DAO.

 Key components of this objective will include: